Rndynt/AuraPoS/replit.md

     - Category organization and product search.
     - Tab-based UI for product list and variant library management.
     - Inline toggles for product and variant option availability.
+    - Delete actions for both products and variants with confirmation dialogs.
 - **Shopping Cart**:
     - Add/remove items, quantity adjustments.
     - Variant selection with visual display in cart.